 Neither of them said anything for several minutes.
 Finally, Allen broke the silence.

-“Did I miss something in school?
+“Hmm, did you and I read a different history book?
 If memory serves, the United States ceased to exist almost a hundred years ago.
 Remember, the old ‘three nations from one’ scenario?”
 Ryan asked.

-“This is the real world Ryan, not some fairytale or politically correct textbook.
-The Liberated American States have never been anything more than a sequestered fantasy land filled with idiots clinging to survivalist cult leaders and, for whatever reason, the international community never fully accepted the Independent United States as a legitimate offspring of the original.”
+“This is the real world Ryan, not a sanitized textbook.
+The Liberated American States have never been anything more than a pipe dream filled with misguided idiots clinging to survivalist cult leaders and, for whatever reason, the international community never fully accepted the Independent United States as a legitimate offspring of the original.”

 “I’m pretty sure that the folks living in the IUS could build a pretty good argument for their birthright.”

 “They might argue the point, but if anyone did a paternity test, it wouldn’t come out very well.
-All but two of the original colonies stayed with the Commonwealth.
-We have Washington, New York, Boston, Philadelphia, Chicago and Los Angeles along with all the history those cities hold.
+All but two of the original colonies stayed with the Commonwealth and we have Washington, New York, Boston, Philadelphia, Chicago and Los Angeles along with all the history those cities hold.
 More importantly, we kept the lion’s share of the national wealth…or what was left of it after twelve years of civil war.”

 “So, in your view, instead of three nations we got one nation, an ‘also ran’ and a self-imposed penal colony?”

-“What do you say if we just keep that hypothesis between you and me?
-Every once in a while I have to work with my counterpart in the Independent United States.
-It would make things easier if I didn’t have to explain your theory to him over dinner.”
+“What do you say we just keep that hypothesis between you and me?
+Every once in a while I have to work with my IUS counterpart.
+It would make things easier if I didn’t have to explain your theory to her over dinner.”

 Allen took a deep, quiet breath before answering, “I suppose your right about that, but it doesn’t change the fact that I’m right too.”